Notification of Data Breach

 For many transgender and gender non-conforming individuals, barriers to better health can come in the form of lack of culturally competent providers or previous experiences in discriminatory and hostile clinic environments.

-To address this, La Clínica opened TRIUMPH in October 2017 that offers a gender affirming model of care and creates a welcoming medical home for transgender communities in order to increase access to comprehensive health care services.
+To address this, La Clínica’s Transit Village and La Clínica’s TRUCHA opened TRIUMPH in October 2017.
+TRIUMPH offers a gender-affirming model of care and creates a welcoming medical home for transgender communities in order to increase access to comprehensive health care services.

-Through its partnership with UCSF Center of Excellence for Transgender Health, patients can also access peer health navigators and a supportive social environment during clinic hours as well as monthly gatherings outside of clinic.
+Through its partnership with UCSF Center of Excellence for Transgender Health, patients can also access medical health navigators and a supportive social environment during clinic hours, as well as monthly support groups.

-One patient who’s been linked to care is Yamilet Flores-Becerra.
+One patient who’s been linked to care through this clinic is Yamilet Flores-Becerra.

 Two years ago, Yamilet learned about TRIUMPH through her friend and program Peer Health Educator Arianna Salinas.